Senusret III: Trivia

 Senusret is a major character in Christian Jacq's historical fiction series The Mysteries of Osiris.

 Some biblical scholars consider Senusret the pharaoh mentioned in Genesis 39-47, who elevated Joseph to a high administrative post, answerable directly to him.

+Senusret is the subject of the song "The Cycle of Songs" by Swedish power-metal band Sabaton on their Legends album released in October 2025.